-Incorporating the Declaration's environmental articles in tribal laws can help leverage tribal environmental self-determination.
+Incorporating the Declaration's environmental articles in tribal laws can help leverage tribal environmental selfdetermination.
 Tribes may wish to consider any or all of the following:

-- Establish environmental protection policies to determine and oversee tribal environmental priorities, engage with federal, state, and tribal counterparts, and regulate environmental impacts on tribal lands. - o The Navajo Nation Environmental Policy Act94 provides guidance for the protection of air, water, and land resources, and the recognition that a clean environment contributes to maintaining harmony and balance in the Navajo Nation. - Develop climate change adaptation, mitigation, and vulnerability plans. - The Swinomish Indian Tribal Community Climate Change Proclamation95 was produced after a destructive storm in 2006 and illustrates the importance of undertaking efforts to determine the potential local effects of climate change, as well as the importance of tribal self-determination in developing these plans. - Codify traditional knowledge as an acknowledged and valued resource that should inform environmental regulations and that also should be protected and used only with the free, prior, and informed consent of the tribe.
+- Establish environmental protection policies to determine and oversee tribal environmental priorities, ٠ engage with federal, state, and tribal counterparts, and regulate environmental impacts on tribal lands. - The Navajo Nation Environmental Policy Act94 provides guidance for the protection of air, water, and land resources, and the recognition that a clean environment contributes to maintaining harmony and balance in the Navajo Nation. - Develop climate change adaptation, mitigation, and vulnerability plans. - The Swinomish Indian Tribal Community Climate Change Proclamation95 was produced after a destructive storm in 2006 and illustrates the importance of undertakingefforts to determine the potential local effects of climate change, as well as the importance of tribal self-determination in developing these plans. - Codify traditional knowledge as an acknowledged and valued resource that should inform environmental regulations and that also should be protected and used only with the free, prior, and informed consent of the tribe. - Prioritize the preservation and revitalization of traditional ecological knowledge, includingknowledge of • plant life, animal behavior, and conservation methods, as intertwinedcomponents of tribal culture inextricably linked with language.